Fear Reactive Dogs

 One safe way to start introducing your dog to people he/she does not know and trust is via scent.
 There are several ways to do this.
 You can borrow a recently worn article of clothing like a jacket, sweater, shirt, scarf, etc. of someone your dog does not know or trusts.
 Wear that article of clothing when you enter your home and keep it on for a period of time. (it can be tied around you waist) This can associate their scent with you who he trusts.
 Borrow clothes from a variety of friends to start to introduce your dog to all types of people they do not know in a non-threatening manner.
 Be sure to get clothes from both people who own dogs and those that do not.
 Your dog will know the difference.

-Borrow an article of clothing or give your friends a small towel and ask them to rub it on their face, arms, and hands and then place it in a large plastic bag and close.
-Take several dog toys your dog would like and place in the bag with the towel.
+Borrow a recently worn article of clothing then place it in a large plastic bag and close.
+Take several dog toys your dog enjoys and place in the bag.
 Every day take a toy from the bag and play with your dog, and when play is finished place the toy back in the bag and put the bag away.

 You can ask your friends to do the same with a few paper towels.
 Have them take the paper towels and rub them on their face, arms, and hands and then place it in a large plastic zip lock bag and close.
 Put lots of your dog’s favorite treats into the bag to transfer the scent onto the treats.
 Each day share some treats with your dog that have the scent of people he/she does not know or trust.
 But just as in training don’t be a food dispenser!
 Don’t show or offer a treat, instead smile and talk to your dog, praise your dog, and if they like to be touched; stroke, pat, or scratch, whichever touch that they enjoy.
 Your interaction and praise should produce excitement and enthusiasm resulting in tail wagging.
 When you see the tail wagging then you can then present a treat and give it to them.
 Then repeat the sequence. e.g. smile, praise, touch, & present a treat, repeat, and repeat.
 Don’t just dispense treats, give praise and show appreciation before you give a dog a treat.